Peru Ruins

 Pro-tip:

 If you get motion sickness (something I’m notorious for), be sure to take a Dramamine.
-I was fine while the boat was in motion, but when we stopped to animal watch, I got really nauseous and felt like I was going to throw up (thankfully I didn’t).
+I was fine while the boat was in motion, but when we stopped at the animal watch, I got nauseous and felt like I was going to throw up (thankfully, I didn’t).
 I took one Dramamine pill, but the next time I’m on a speedboat tour, I will take two.

 Huachachina

 The buggy ride was so exhilarating and fun, but I could have cut the time spent in the buggy in half.
-The ride was bumpier than I imagined, and I’m pretty sure all my organs shifted during this experience!
-But, I’m definitely glad I did the dune buggy tour and they did a good job of breaking up the ride with rest stops.
+The ride was bumpier than I imagined, and I’m sure all my organs shifted during this experience!
+But I’m glad I did the dune buggy tour, and they did a good job of breaking up the ride with rest stops.

 Pro-tip: